YellowSmiley/EvolutionSim/README.md

 ## Features

-Select starting parameters for initial sprites (experimental).
+Select starting parameters for initial sprites.

 Each sprite has unique properties and can pass on its traits to their children.